HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-11-29-Arrays-index-zero-or-one.md

 And that's from 1982.

+And instead of saying "it might be interesting to add two ways to reference items in an array", I'm no longer going with that.
 Seems like `.Item()` vs `.HumanItem()` is a bad idea.
-Not a choice I want to make over and over, and prone to introducing mistakes.
+Not a choice I want to make over and over, but worse - prone to introducing mistakes.

 (Thank goodness for iterators and `foreach ($x in $array) {}` which takes care of the most common "go through all the items" case).

+---

-[Richard Feynman](https://www.youtube.com/watch?v=ga_7j72CVlc) was taught to separate things from how people talk about them, "names are not knowledge", but too much of that and you won't be able to communicate with people.
+On a related note, [Prof. Richard Feynman](https://www.youtube.com/watch?v=ga_7j72CVlc) was taught to separate things from how people talk about them, and in this video he tells a story about how "names are not knowledge", but he also warns that going to far down that line of thinking leaves you unable to communicate with people, because you don't know what anything is called.

-Which might be why "there are only two kinds of languages: the ones people complain about and the ones nobody uses" - Bjarne Stroustrup.

-And why there are many LISP dialects and few Java dialects.
+Having two ways to index into an array would only make it harder to say which item was "number 1".

 Put up with someone else's way of seeing the world (along with everyone else), or make up your own (which nobody else uses).

-The common suggestion "if you don't like it, change it" rings false.
-If excluding someone from a group is rude, telling someone to exclude themselves also is.
-Being unable to change something hurts, but being able to change anything risks people isolating from each other, fragmentation, and loss of coherent direction.